Introduction / History

 In recent years, severe drought has caused problems for many of the Garre.
 Health care facilities are insufficient for meeting the needs of the people.
-There are no Christian resources available to them, and no missions agencies are currently working with them.
+There are no Christian resources in their language available to them.
 Fervent prayer, Christian workers, and evangelistic tools are urgently needed to win the Garre to Christ.

 Prayer PointsView Garre in all countries.